 - Any building or space where the heating is a difficult design or logistical problem

-We recommend to use at least 20% of the floor area of the space in heated glass to create a sole heat source from this glass and get the full effect of the heated glass.
+We recommend using at least 20% of the floor area of the space in heated glass to create a sole heat source from this glass and get the full effect of the heated glass.

-IQ Glass design heated glass based around your specifications and required application.
-The specialist heated glass units can be single, double or triple glazed, can be installed into frameless structural installations or into framework to suit each application.
+IQ Glass design heated glass, based on your specifications and required application.
+The specialist heated glass units can be single, double or triple glazed, can be installed into frameless structural installations or into the framework to suit each application.